-Generally, monsters and other NPCs do not follow the rules for falling unconscious or remaining alive with a fatal wound unless the GM determines they are a special case and deserve special treatment (such as allies in combat, political leaders, or other important characters).
-Instead, NPCs are assumed to always succeed on all checks to avoid losing consciousness from wounds and die immediately when they receive a fatal wound.
+Generally, monsters and other NPCs do not follow the rules for being staggered or fatally wounded unless the GM determines they are a special case and deserve special treatment (such as allies in combat, political leaders, or other important characters).
+Instead, NPCs are immune to the staggered condition and die immediately when they receive a fatal wound.

 Stamina represents your level of readily expendable energy.
-Many actions, such as casting a spell or using an ability, will reduce your current stamina.
-If an action or effect would reduce your stamina below 0, your stamina instead becomes 0 and you must succeed on a wild Vitality check with a TN equal to 10 + the excess stamina cost or take a light wound.
-If you fail by 5 points or more you instead take a moderate wound.
+Your stamina pool begins with a value based on your race plus your Vitality.
+Many actions, such as running or using certain abilities, will reduce your current stamina.
+If an action or effect would reduce your stamina below 0, your stamina instead becomes 0 and you take fatigue equal to the excess stamina cost.
 You can continue to use abilities with a stamina cost in this way even when your stamina is 0.

-A short rest recovers half of your maximum stamina.
-If you are moderately wounded or less, it also removes a single light wound if you have any.
+A short rest recovers half of your current maximum stamina and mana, rounded down, after accounting for fatigue and invested mana.
+If you are lightly or moderately wounded, it also removes a single light wound.

 Interrupting a Rest